Leader-board/St-Andrews/Fall 2020/amhQA.md

 Some random Q/A from the Andrew Melville 2020-2021 Facebook chat that may be helpful for everyone.
 All rights reserved to the original contributors. **You should treat this as  helpful advice as there is no guarantee that these answers are accurate.** Answers below are generally unedited other than where required for grammar and such.
 If you need attribution let me know.
 Use CRTL+F to search.

+## Hey!
+My flight is very late in the evening and I think I'll be in Melville past midnight.
+What should I do to be able to get in?

+Message here and if someone is in melville and they're up, they'll let you in.
+If not, call the wardens on 01334467077.
+If you've booked the free airport transport the uni is offering, they might put something in place for you though (they should let the residence staff or the wardens know.
+If you already have your matric card, that should let you in too).

 ## When does catering start please?

 It used to be 5th but it's been changed to 31st.